MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 If you don’t have access to the Microsoft 365 admin center, or if you’re looking for detailed information, including the cmdlets associated with a role, see [Administrator role permissions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).

+## Some roles are missing from Active users > Manage admin roles.
+Where did they go?
+To save space and to make things easier, we show only the default roles that most organizations use.
+Go to the bottom of the list and select **See more roles**.

 ## How can I tell which permissions are assigned to me?
 If you get a message in the admin center telling you that you don't have permissions to edit a setting or page, it's because you are assigned a role that doesn't have that permission.